squid-cache/squid-cache.github.io/EliezerCroitoru/Drafts/MwanLB.rst

 == MultiWAN NATed testing environment ==

+After implementing the same lab with different OS I have decided to use Ubuntu instead of TinyCore linux.
+And the main Reason for that is that TinyCore linux is a great OS but I am feeling like missing some tools with it.(It's not you it's me..)

+Indeed Ubuntu gives more tools but TinyCore helped me with the basics of iptables marking and RoundRobin basics.

+=== First LAB - TinyCore ===
 I will use [[http://www.tinycorelinux.net/|TinyCore linux]] ([[http://www.tinycorelinux.net/5.x/x86/release/|CorePlus version]]) as client and routing OS.
  * Client IP 192.168.101.1
  * LAN core router IP1:192.168.101.254, Wan interface IP2:192.168.100.100